kbatbouta/RimWorld-RocketMan/README.md

 ### Notes:

 1. RocketMan doesn't support RimThreaded and never will.
+2. Currently The Multiplayer mod is not supported.
-2. Bug reports with no logs will not get a response.
+3. Bug reports with no logs will not get a response.

 Github Link: https://github.com/kbatbouta/RocketMan